-If staff become aware of activity that could fall within the categories outlined in the Prevent strategy, they must pass the information on to the Head immediately.
-If required, the school will work with the local authority to make appropriate referrals to Channel, a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
+If staff become aware of activity that could fall within the categories outlined in the Prevent strategy, they must pass the information on to the DSL who will share this with the Head of St Hilda's and Bursar if a referral is made.
+The school will then work with the Local Authority to make appropriate referrals to Channel, a programme which focuses on providing support at an early stage to people who are identified as being vulnerable to being drawn into terrorism.
 The programme uses a multi-agency approach to protect vulnerable people by:

-- Identifying individuals at risk; - Assessing the nature and extent of that risk; and, - Developing the most appropriate support plan for the individuals concerned.
+• Identifying individuals at risk;

+- Assessing the nature and extent of that risk; and, - Developing the most appropriate support plan for the individuals concerned.